This post is also available in: Italiano (Italian) Deutsch (German) 日本語 (Japanese)

 The 2000s: Platform Availability and CAD/CAM Integration with Fusion 360

 New platforms require new integration.
-Autodesk’s integrated, cloud-based CAD/CAM software, Fusion 360, was created for many applications—from industrial design to PCB design.
+Autodesk’s integrated, cloud CAD/CAM software, Fusion 360, is for many applications—from industrial design to PCB design.
 Today, Fusion 360 is spearheading the effort to make the design process quick, easy, and affordable.

 The Future of 3D CAD Software